DataHurdler/Econ-ML/Forecasting/forecasting-en.md

 The method `run_var()` runs the VAR model.
 Since we run VAR with several stocks, standardized/normalized should be performed.
 This is accomplished in the `prepare_data_var()` method with `StandardScaler()` from scikit-learn.

 Last but not leas, the `run_arima()` method runs the Auto ARIMA from the `pdmarima` library.
-Here, we also call `plot_acf()` and `plot_pacf()` from sci-kit learn to examine the autocorrelation and partial autocorrelation functions.
+Here, we also call `plot_acf()` and `plot_pacf()` from scikit-learn to examine the autocorrelation and partial autocorrelation functions.
 Normally, they are important for the ARIMA model.
 However, with Auto ARIMA, we are spared of the task of manually determine the values of AR() and MA().
 Similar to `run_ets()`, there are only a few lines of code:

 ```python
     def run_arima(self, stock_name='UAL', col='Close', seasonal=True, m=12):